 Your ancient culture is at the peak of the civilized world, Khitai be damned, and your country's rich lands rival it in breadth and variety of inhabitants.
 Asura is most likely your god, and he parts the veils that blur mankind from the truth of the world.
-Vendhya is a land of layered traditions, merchant wealth, and brutal histories.
-You may have left to find your destiny, to escape oppression, or simply in pursuit of wealth.
+Your birth caste is your life in Vendhya, and you may have left to escape it.
+Whether noble or peasant, wandering from home offered the only possibility to find your own destiny.
 You made that choice - or it was made for you.
 These uncouth Western barbarians have no need of knowing the truth.